Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureCacheForRedis/ioredis.md

 //     password: accessToken.token
 //   });

-// Option 2: Create Ioredis client and connect to the Azure Cache for Redis over the TLS port using the access token as password. const redis = new Redis({
+// Option 2: Create ioredis client and connect to the Azure Cache for Redis over the TLS port using the access token as password. const redis = new Redis({
     username:process.env.REDIS_SERVICE_PRINCIPAL_NAME,
     password: accessToken.token,